-Bluetooth has gotten rid of the use of wired technology to share essential files within a short-range.
-There are many examples of Bluetooth-enabled devices in our surroundings, including smartphones, computers, headsets, some kinds of TVs, and audio transmitting devices like speakers, car sound systems, some digital cameras, and printers.
+Bluetooth has gotten rid of the use of wired technology to share essential files within a short range.
+There are many examples of Bluetooth-enabled devices in our surroundings, including smartphones, computers, headsets, some kinds of TVs, and audio transmitting devices like speakers, car sound systems, digital cameras, and printers.

 - Go to phone settings,

 - Select Bluetooth, and turn it ON.
 Your device should display a list of other Bluetooth devices that are discoverable within your range.
 Select the device you wish to pair with from the list of available Bluetooth devices, and now both devices are ready to share files.

 If you wish to share files or photos, go to your phone gallery and select the images you want to share, select the SHARE button, and then share via Bluetooth.

 The other device that is ready to receive the files will have a pop-up menu asking the other user if they wish to receive the selected files.
 Once the user accepts, the shared files will receive from the other device within seconds.